 Professor: Dr. Michele Magnin

-Students enrolled in all classes other than French will live in residence halls and apartments throughout Paris.
+Students enrolled in all classes other than French will be able to indicate their housing preferences after admittance to the Summer prorgram.
+Students may request accommodation in a residence hall, shared studio, or apartment.
+While students are able to indicate preferences, placement will be based on local availability in Paris.
 Housing accommodations are a minimum of double occupancy and students will be roomed with other USD program participants.

 Students enrolled in a French course will be housed with a French host family.